kazaamjt/BlogContent/basics/part_5.md

 ## A Debian Base System VHD

-So what we're going to do, is set up a VHD, so when we create new VMs we just copy the VHD and the system is easily and quickly installed.
+So what we're going to do, is set up a base VHD, so when we create new VMs we just copy the VHD and the system is easily and quickly installed.
 First, let's do our installations like last time:

 ```bash